niratokage125/sunhaven-mod-remote-earthquake-and-rain-cloud/README.md

 This mod fires Earthquake and Rain Cloud at a selected tile in a remote location.
 Very quick players have difficulty standing in the exact center of the field, but selecting a tile and remotely casting a spell eliminates the need to fine-tune the standing position.

 Remote Earthquake is casted by holding down Left Ctrl key and clicking with a Hoe.
-While the Ctrl key is held down, the tool's range is extended and the tile selection square effect can be displayed at a distance.

 Remote Rain Cloud is casted by holding down Left Ctrl key and clicking with a Watering Can.

-Rain clouds move in the direction they are fired, so you need to be careful about the positional relationship between the player and the tile.
+While holding down Ctrl key, the effective area of the spell becomes visible.

 To use remote spells, you will need to unlock the corresponding skills.
-(Farming Tier‡X Row1st Earthquake and Farming Tier‡Z Row1st Rain Cloud)
+(Farming Tier5 Row1st Earthquake and Farming Tier7 Row1st Rain Cloud)

 ## Options